accesscode-2-2/unit-0/lessons/week-0/2015-09_structs.md

 The correct answer is yes.
 It would be nice.

 It turns out that this is not only possible, but it's encouraged.
 Part of being a good programmer is planning, and part of planning is organizing our data in a way that makes sense in the context of our program.
 The above program could be made more readable and much safer to use if we had some sort of standard by which we could define a person.
 Enter `struct`

 A struct is exactly what it sounds like, a structure.
 It's a tool for us to define custom data structures that are a bit more complex than a basic `int` or `float`.
+Structs are defined OUTSIDE of the `main` function.

 The following code is the basic pattern for a struct:

 ``` c
 struct Name {